dagiteferi/social-media-agent/docs/SocialMediaAutomationSRS.markdown

 This Software Requirements Specification (SRS), compliant with IEEE 830-1998, defines the functional and non-functional requirements for an AI-driven automation system for a Social Media Manager role in the e-commerce industry (e.g., fashion retail).
 The system automates high-impact tasks to reduce manual effort by 50 to 60 percent and increase engagement by 250 percent, as per 1Digital Agency benchmarks.
 It serves as a blueprint for implementation within a 24-hour timeframe, using free-tier APIs and GCP Always Free Tier, aligning with the evaluation criteria of value proposition, automation effectiveness, technical execution, and problem-solving adaptability.

 ### 1.2 Scope
 The system, named **E-Commerce Social Media Agent (ESMA)**, automates content generation, post scheduling, and basic analytics for e-commerce brands on Twitter.
-It includes a React-based web interface for user interaction and a FastAPI backend for API orchestration, deployed on GCP Cloud Run.
+It includes a React-based web interface for user interaction and a FastAPI backend for API orchestration, deployed on GCP Cloud Run with a PostgreSQL database.
 The agent targets repetitive tasks, saving 15 to 20 hours weekly and boosting conversions by 15 percent.
 Out-of-scope tasks include paid advertising, advanced crisis management, and integrations requiring paid services.

 ### 1.3 Definitions, Acronyms, and Abbreviations
 * **ESMA**: E-Commerce Social Media Agent.